cecP/cifar10-pytorch/README.md

 # Pytorch models implemented on CIFAR10

 Deep learning models for CIFAR10 implemented in pytorch.
-CNN, one directional RNN and Alexnet implemented up till now.
+CNN, RNN and Alexnet implemented up till now.
 Useful for testing the performance of different model architectures.
 Can run both on CPU only and GPU, but CPU is too slow for the more complicated models.